 - V Tuition fees.
 Some students may be eligible for air fares and a stipend. - T Determined by normal course duration - C This award is for international students from selected countries only.
-Information should be obtained from Australian Diplomatic Posts in the home country.
+Information should be obtained from Australian Diplomatic Posts or Australian Education

+Centres in the home country.
 Conditions and entitlements vary depending on the home country.

-Overseas Postgraduate Research Scholarships
+Overseas Postgraduate Research Scholarships (OPRS)

-- V Tuition fees only - T 2 years for a Masters and 3 years for a PhD degree - C Eligibility is confined to postgraduate research students who are citizens of countries other than Australia or New Zealand, Applications to the Registrar by 30 September
+- V Tultion fees and medical cover only. - T 2 years for a Masters and 3 years for a PhD degree - C Eligibility is confined to postgraduate research students who are citizens of countries other than Australia or New Zealand.
+Applications to the Scholarship Unit by 30 September